Amithabh-A/wumpus-world/README.md

 ---

 #### Figure 2
-The agent smelled a stench [2, 0], represented by ‘S’, indicating that the Wumpus must be in an adjacent tile [1, 0] & [2, 1].
+The agent smelled a stench [2, 0], represented by ‘S’, indicating that the Wumpus must be in an adjacent tile [1, 0] or [2, 1].
 From this indicator, the agent predicts all potential locations of the Wumpus and stores that information in its knowledge base.<br>
 ![Figure 2](https://github.com/alexander-bachmann/wumpus-world/blob/master/README_images/figure_2.png?raw=true)

 ---